-INSIDE : I have rekindled my love of reading fiction and wanted to share my recent reads, favorite books, best beach reads.
+INSIDE : I have rekindled my love of reading for enjoyment.
+See the books I can’t put down, the best beach reads and a quick review of each of them.
 Check out these Best Fiction Books to Read in 2021.

 This post may contain affiliate links.
 See full disclosure here.

-Today I am going to be sharing the best fiction books that I have been reading and my reviews of the book.
+Today I am going to be sharing the best fiction books that I have been reading this year and my quick reviews of them.

 Reviews on Recent Fiction Books I’ve read: